Calculators Converters Developer Tools Finance Tools

 Frequently Asked Questions

-In some cases, yes.
-The lender adds costs to your loan balance.
-You avoid the upfront cash hit, but you pay interest on those costs for the life of the loan, increasing total cost.
+In some cases, yes - this is called "financing your closing costs."
+The lender adds the costs to your loan balance.
+You avoid the upfront cash hit, but you pay interest on those costs for the life of the loan, which increases total cost.

-The lender covers closing costs in exchange for a higher interest rate, typically 0.25%–0.5% higher.
+These mortgages exist - the lender covers closing costs in exchange for a higher interest rate, typically 0.25%-0.5% higher.
 It reduces your upfront cash need but increases long-term cost.
-Best for buyers who plan to sell or refinance within a few years.
+Best for buyers who plan to sell or refinance within a few years before the rate difference adds up.

-Partly.
-Lender fees (origination, application) are negotiable for strong borrowers.
-Third-party fees are mostly set by service providers.
+Yes - partly.
+Lender fees (origination, application, processing) are negotiable, especially for strong borrowers.
+Third-party fees (appraisal, survey) are mostly set by service providers.
 Government recording fees are fixed by law.
-Comparing Loan Estimates from multiple lenders is the most effective strategy.
+The most effective negotiation is comparing Loan Estimates from multiple lenders.

 Three business days before your closing date, your lender must send a Closing Disclosure.
 This finalises all numbers.
 Compare it carefully to your original Loan Estimate for any unexpected changes.